alexsyo/project-euler/README.md

 # Project Euler
-A list of solutions for projecteuler.net
+A list of solutions for projecteuler.net written in c#